-Working with the local community safety partnership, the youth offending team and the neighbourhood police team will help us to achieve a full understanding of the context we are working in.
+Working with the local community safety partnership, Serious Violence Duty Sub-group, the youth offending team and the neighbourhood police team will help us to achieve a full understanding of the context we are working in.
+We will co-operate with the specified authorities, such as police, local government, youth offending teams, health and probation services as part of the Police, Crime, Sentencing and Courts Act 2022.

 As part of our emergency management planning, we have in place systems for targeting and responding to individual or group violence.
 Even if violent incidents themselves do not appear to be an immediate concern, there may be a need to build resilience to such problems for the future.